Advanced search

 Formoterol is a selective beta2-adrenergic agonist that produces relaxation of bronchial smooth muscle in patients with reversible airways obstruction.
 The bronchodilating effect sets in rapidly, within 1-3 minutes after inhalation, and has a duration of 12 hours after a single dose.

-Clinical efficacy for beclometasone dipropionate /formoterol fumarate maintenance therapy
+Clinical efficacy and safety for beclometasone dipropionate /formoterol fumarate maintenance therapy

 In clinical trials in adults, the addition of formoterol to beclometasone dipropionate improved asthma symptoms and lung function and reduced exacerbations.